-The academic program at TCD is characterized by relatively small classes, easily accessible professors, and independent or self-directed study focused in the major.
-You will attend the same classes as Trinity College Dublin university students, choosing from a slightly restricted range of disciplines.
+The academic program at Trinity College Dublin (TCD) is characterized by relatively small classes, easily accessible professors, and independent or self-directed study focused in the major.
+You will attend the same classes as TCD students, choosing from a slightly restricted range of disciplines.

 The only department at TCD that is not open to you is Health Sciences.
 Computer Science and Chemistry cannot offer Fall semester exams and are not open to Fall students.
 Therefore, courses in Computer Science and Chemistry are open to Spring and Year students only.
 Drama and Theater have limited spaces and will accept Drama and Theater majors only.
 The Drama Department offers courses in theater history, theory, and dance.
 Acting courses are not available for this program.

 Use the following resources to learn about TCD courses on EAP:

 - Make sure to check the Academic Guide for all Irish Universities to see if Trinity College Dublin offers the subject areas you want to study.

 - Trinity College Dublin online catalogs or course listings.